-A full refund will be awarded for those who are unable to attend if notification is received by Friday, May 29.
+A full refund will be awarded for those who are unable to attend if notification is received by a certain date (exact date to come).
 Please contact Tammy Forthofer at email@example.com or 704-894-2187 with questions.

 What should I do if I anticipate needing special accommodations?

 If you require special assistance, we are happy to help.
 Please contact Tammy Forthofer at firstname.lastname@example.org or 704-894-2187 with specific questions or concerns.